 Therefore model P.452 combined with P.2108 at a percentage of 50% for clutter loss will be used for urban NLOS scenarios.

-Propagation model: Approximation of the gap between 1200 m and 1800 m at 6175 MHz

-The gap could be described by the following function:

-L=A*logd+B

-Model P.1411 is used to generate a sampling point at 1200 m (in our case 114.6 dB).
-Model P.452 combined with P.2108 at a percentage of 50% is used to generate a sampling point at 1800 m (in our case 144.5 dB with RLAN height at 1.5 m and FS height at 25 m).

-After resolving variables A and B following formula can be derived for approximating the gap:

-L=169.8*logd+101.2

-Propagation model: Rural LOS (0m - 4605m)
+Propagation model: Rural LOS (0m - 4017m)

 For rural scenarios P.1411 ist not valid anymore.
 Again it can be assumed that models generating higher losses would not be appropriate because there will be not more clutter than in urban scenarios.